DiegoAraque21/BeatHop/README.md

 Our graphics style is very pixely, the characters, backgrounds and assets are all retro/pixelated with thin outlines and very little emphasis on shadows, also our characters have very sharp angles to accentuate the retro appearance.

-What kind of graphic style are you going for?
-Cartoony?
-Pixel-y?
-Cute?
-How, specifically?
-Solid, thick outlines with flat hues?
-Non-black outlines with limited tints/shades?
-Emphasize smooth curvatures over sharp angles?
-Describe a set of general rules depicting your style here.

 We will have visual feedback in the form of colors, every time the character gets hurt the game will display a red color over him.
 When a level is completed the game will display flashing colors asimilating fireworks to represent success and goal achievement.